Nageswar-Sahoo/Computer-Vision-Project/README.md

 ![3](https://user-images.githubusercontent.com/70502759/139624298-69fe4231-843c-4e9c-9d34-7da88dcf3770.png)

-Layer Normalization is special case of group normalization where the group size is 1.
+Layer Normalization work for each input seperately using output of all the filter for that input Layer Normalization is special case of group normalization where the group size is 1.
 The mean and standard deviation is calculated from all activations of a single sample.